apisec-inc/documentation/docs/adding-endpoints-via-cli.md

 **After you execute the command**

-Confirm that API returns a successful completion message
+Confirm that API returns a successful completion message.

-Login to the APIsec portal, access the corresponding project, and confirm the addition of the new endpoints
+Login to the APIsec portal, access the corresponding project, and confirm the addition of the new endpoints.

-Execute the Unsecured Endpoints security category and confirm successful completion of the tests
+Execute the Unsecured Endpoints security category and confirm successful completion of the tests.